cisagov/prescup-challenges/pc4/individual-b/round1-interplanetary-internet-interception/solution/README.md

 _What is the ID of the correct mission name in the HTTPS traffic?_

 This solution breaks the problem into multiple smaller steps.
-First we need to actually capture the mission traffic.
-Then we have a choice of tools to decrypt it.
+First, we need to actually capture the mission traffic.
+Then, we have a choice of tools to decrypt it.
 Finally, we'll actually examine the traffic and find the correct mission from the packet data.

 ### Intercepting the traffic